5O4R3S/OutSystems-Scan/README.md

 <h3>Installation</h3>
 Make a Git clone https://github.com/5O4R3S/OutSystems-Scan.git</br>
-Or download the zip file on your Linux.
+Or download the zip file on your Linux/Windows or Mac that has the Python 3.10 or higher library installed.

 <h3>How to use</h3>
 1. Open the terminal in the "os-scan" directory.</br>